Have you ever wondered how photographers get the smooth creamy blurred backgrounds (bokeh) in their portraits?

 - 200mm Lens – Across the parking lot

 After each shot, compare the last one few shots to see the difference.
-I would also adjust the aperture to a larger number to see how it also effects the background blur.
+I would also adjust the aperture to a larger number to see how it also affects the background blur.

 What is Bokeh?